PET (Polyethylene terephthalate)

 YES – Rigid hard plastic containers can be recycled.

-6 - PS (Polystyrene) - Foam cups and takeaway containers, moulded packaging, packing peanuts, meat trays, yoghurt, margarine and butter containers
+Foam cups and takeaway containers, moulded packaging, packing peanuts, meat trays, yoghurt, margarine and butter containers.

 MIXED – expanded polystyrene—foam cups, takeaway containers and packaging cannot be recycled in your recycling bin.
 Polystyrene breaks up into many small pieces and contaminates recyclable materials.
 Rigid, hard forms such as yoghurt and margarine containers can be recycled in your recycling bin.

-7 – Other (Bisphenol and other) - Nylon, safety and prescription glasses, sunglasses, baby milk bottles, headlight lenses, CDs and DVDs, water cooler bottles
+Nylon, safety and prescription glasses, sunglasses, baby milk bottles, headlight lenses, CDs and DVDs, water cooler bottles.

 MIXED – As the number 7 includes a wide range of plastic types and items, the recyclability of these will depend on the individual item.